 Researchers and students can submit a case study for a chance to win 500 euros.

-In October the event 'Celebrating Openness' will take place featuring keynotes, lightning talks by three awards winners, and a panel discussion.
-Stay tuned for more information.
+On 28 October the event 'Celebrating Openness' will take place featuring keynotes, lightning talks by three awards winners, and a panel discussion.

 Vera Heininga is the Open Science coordinator and future programme leader of the upcoming Open Science programme of the University of Groningen.
 Together with her colleagues, she created the Open Science Community Groningen (OSCG).
 She explains...